SHopper-prog/LoRaRadioControl/README.md

 Each servo channel has a defined min and max PW value that is used to scale from the 0 - 255 message value to the servo limits, and each servo may be inverted such that the min & max physical limits are reveresed.
 These min & max PW can be found using a simple test sketch that allows these limits to be found such that the servo is not driven beyond its physical limits, or the required limits if a reduced physical range is required.
+The failsafe values are defined in the settings.h file.

+Digital channels also use the PCA9685 to generate, but are simply set to 0 (off) or 4096 (on).
+Note that channel 7 is used to reset the error status flags embedded in the ACK message and channel 6 is configured as default ON.
+This can then be used as a failsafe output that is release if either the battery fails, the Rx timeout occurs for too long (failsafe mode) or channel 6 is activated at the controller
+The failsafe values for all digital channels is defined in the settings.h file